getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/angular.md

 the interceptor doesn't modify the error captured originally.
 The same goes for writing your own API services with built-in `http` methods.

-For example, the service below make it impossible for the SDK to extract correct value.
+For example, the service below makes it impossible for the SDK to extract the correct data, because the full, original error `e` is not propagated.
-The reason being that it's not passed down the error pipeline in it's entirety, but returning `error` property of the original instead.

 ```js
 export class ApiService {